📢 NEW RELEASE ALERT

 • The SQL language is used to query and manipulate data.
 SQL provides commands like SELECT, INSERT, UPDATE, and DELETE to interact with the database.

 • ACID (Atomicity, Consistency, Isolation, Durability) properties are enforced to ensure data reliability and integrity.
-Transactions either complete fully or not at all.
+Transactions are either completed fully or not at all.

 What is a NoSQL Database?